 "Why Peleus, you didn't have to do this…"

-Sally strapped little Percy into his carrier and sat down on the soft leather.
-Poseidon closed the car door for her and went around on the other side.
+Sally strapped Percy who'd just fallen asleep again into his carrier and sat down on the soft leather.
+Poseidon closed the car door for her and went around on the other side of the car.
 He climbed in and fastened his seatbelt.

 "Hit it Peleus."

 Peleus turned his head, looking younger than normal, his eyes squinting with judgement, "Wake up young Perseus?
 Oh no no no, this is going to be the smoothest ride I've ever given."

 "Oh shut up and start driving."
 Poseidon laughed.

 The car started to roll of the hospital pavement and onto the road towards the Olympian estate.
 Sally felt herself relax in the soft leather upholstery.
 She was hit with a wave of tiredness.
 Sally turned her head to smile at her husband, instead of returning it he was already softly snoring away.